lief-project/LIEF/doc/sphinx/extended/disassembler/index.rst

 Dyld Shared Cache
 ~~~~~~~~~~~~~~~~~

-A disassembling API is also provided for the |lief-dsc-dyldsharedcache| object:
+A disassembly API is also provided for the |lief-dsc-dyldsharedcache| object
-|lief-dsc-dyldsharedcache-disassemble|:
+via |lief-dsc-dyldsharedcache-disassemble|:

 .. tabs::